Turkish Molasses & Turkish Tahini

 Tahini provides helps to relaxation of muscles by regulating blood circulation thanks to the substance called lignan in its content and has a lowering effect on blood pressure.

 Thanks to its B, C, and E vitamins, tahini can be used in the help treatment of stomach diseases such as ulcers and gastritis.

 Providing a powerful antioxidant feature thanks to its rich nutritional content.

 How to Consume Tahini?

 Tahini, which you can consume plain, is a food product that is consumed as a dessert with a rich nutritional value, especially mixed with honey or molasses.
 At the same time, you can increase the taste of your meals by adding tahini products to your meals or pastries.
 For example; When making hummus, you can add some tahini to it.
 The taste of tahini is also frequently used in the pastry sector.
-You can also enjoy it as tahini muffin, tahini bun or bread with tahini.
+You can also enjoy it as a tahini muffin, tahini bun, or bread with tahini.